UK SRS requirements — ESG reporting for UK companies

 Core ESG Reporting Requirements

-UK SRS establishes comprehensive requirements across environmental, social, and governance dimensions with particular focus on climate-related financial disclosures as mandatory foundation from January 2027.
+UK SRS establishes comprehensive requirements across environmental, social and governance dimensions, with the FCA proposing S2 climate-related financial disclosures as the mandatory foundation from 1 January 2027 (subject to the Policy Statement on CP26/5, expected autumn 2026).

 Requirements structured around four-pillar framework covering governance arrangements, strategic integration, risk management processes, and metrics and targets with clear disclosure obligations and implementation guidance.